rust-embedded/wg/rfcs/0393-digital-v3.md

 This RFC proposes the following changes:

 * Add `digital::v3` with both fallible and infallible traits.
-Fallible traits will provide the same interface as `digital::v2`, but will reside under `fallible` module and have `try_` prefix for the trait methods.
+Fallible traits will provide the same interface as `digital::v2`, but will have Fallible prefix for the trait names and `try_` prefix for the trait methods.
-For example, `ToggleableOutputPin` will have `try_toggle` method instead of `toggle`.
+For example, `ToggleableOutputPin` will become `FallibleToggleableOutputPin` with `try_toggle` method instead of `toggle`.
 Infallible traits will be exactly the same as in `digital::v1` interface.

 * Provide transparent conversion from `digital::v1` and `digital::v2` traits to `digital::v3` traits.